stride3d/stride-docs/en/manual/input/sensors.md

 ```

 > [!Note]
-> If a sensor isn't natively supported by the device, Xenko tries to emulate it using the device's other sensors.
+> If a sensor isn't natively supported by the device, Stride tries to emulate it using the device's other sensors.

 ## Enable a sensor

-By default, Xenko disables all available sensors, as retrieving and updating sensor data takes significant CPU time.
+By default, Stride disables all available sensors, as retrieving and updating sensor data takes significant CPU time.

-To enable a sensor, set @'Xenko.Input.ISensorDevice.IsEnabled' to `true`.
+To enable a sensor, set @'Stride.Input.ISensorDevice.IsEnabled' to `true`.
 When you don't need the sensor, disable it by setting the property to `false`.

 ## Use the orientation sensor